Logius-standaarden/API-Design-Rules/DesignRules.md

   <dl>
       <dt>Statement</dt>
       <dd>
-         The root resource of an API (<code>/</code>) MUST result in a 200 OK status.
+         The root resource of an API (<code>/</code>) MUST result in a 200 or 30X status.
       </dd>
       <dt>Rationale</dt>
       <dd>
          <p>Consumers of an API need to know that the API exists.
-A landing page at the root resource (append <code>/</code> to the service root URL) MUST return a 200 OK status.
+A landing page at the root resource (append <code>/</code> to the service root URL) MUST return a 200 or 30X status.
 Depending on your API, you SHOULD include one of the following options:
          <ul>
-            <li>The root resource shows a landing page with a link to the canonical documentation of the API</li>
+            <li>The root resource shows a landing page with documentation about the API</li>
+            <li>The root resource redirects to a landing page</li>
             <li>The root resource returns data as part of your API contract</li>
-            <li>If this API implements the [[?OData]] specification, the landing page MUST show the OpenAPI specification document</li>
          </ul>
+         <p class="note">If this API implements the [[?OData]] specification, the landing page MUST show the OpenAPI specification document</li>
          <div class="example">
             <p>The root resource for an API published at <code>https://api.example.org/v1</code>:</p>
             <pre class="nohighlight">https://api.example.org/v1/</pre>